lkrum/Password-Generator/README.md

 ## Usage
 Follow the page prompts to create a randomly generated password.
 1. Click the "Generate Password" button
-2. Designate a password length in between 8 and 128 characters *Note*: If you select a length outside of the allowed range or input a value that isn't a number, you will get an alert to choose a different value.
+2. Designate a password length in between 8 and 128 characters
+  - **Note**: If you select a length outside of the allowed range or input a value that isn't a number, you will get an alert to choose a different value.
 3. Choose whether or not to include lowercase letters
 4. Choose whether or not to include uppercase letters
 5. Choose whether or not to include numbers
-6. Choose whether or not to include special characters *Note*: If no criteria is chosen, you will get an alert to select at least one option.
+6. Choose whether or not to include special characters
+- **Note**: If no criteria is chosen, you will get an alert to select at least one option.
-  *Additional note*: You may need to refresh your page if generating multiple passwords.
+- **Additional note**: You may need to refresh your page if generating multiple passwords.

 ![Main Display](./assets/PasswordGeneratorMain.png)
 ![Prompts](./assets/Prompt.png)
 ![Password](./assets/GeneratedPassword.png)

 ## Credits
+My starter code was taken from the GitHub repository [friendly-parakeet](https://github.com/coding-boot-camp/friendly-parakeet.git).

 - alert function [w3schoools](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert)
 - prompt function [w3schoools](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)